-Paul is responsible for managing the day-to-day operations at SciDev.Net’s London office, including overseeing the organisation’s finances, HR, IT systems, legal affairs and providing governance support to the board of trustees.
-Paul joined us in October 2011 following six years working in the charitable sector with responsibility for finance, IT, HR and general office management.
-Prior to that Paul worked in materials research and development in the aerospace industry.
+Paul is responsible for managing the day-to-day operations at SciDev.Net, including overseeing the organisation’s finances, HR, IT systems, legal affairs and providing governance support to the board of trustees.
+Paul joined us in October 2011 following six years working in the charitable sector.
+Paul has held senior management and board level positions in a number of charitable organisations.
+Paul’s earlier career he worked in materials research and development for the aerospace industry.

 Jan Evetts, digital support technician email@example.com

 Jan is responsible for ensuring the smooth running of digital operations, including website, mobile and other technical products.
 He previously worked as a consultant analyst on social housing projects for the United Kingdom’s Office of the Deputy Prime Minister.
 Jan holds a degree in chemistry from Imperial College, London.

 Caitlin manages the planning, development and monitoring of marketing and communication activities at SciDev.Net, with a focus on global user engagement and audience development.
 Caitlin holds a BA degree in Publishing and English Studies and a CIM Diploma in Marketing.
 Since graduating Caitlin worked for global publishers Wiley and the Royal Society of Medicine Press.

 Shannon Marie Harmon, digital producer email@example.com

 Shannon is responsible for the production of our web pages, ensuring quality content, design and delivery, and facilitates user-interaction through social media and digital engagement.
 She has an MSc in the history and sociology of science, medicine and technology from Imperial College, London partnered with University College London and the Wellcome Centre for the History of Medicine.
 Before joining SciDev.Net Shannon previously held digital content roles for several medical publications as well as worked for various charities, including the Wellcome Trust and Project Genie.